sergei-fomichev/wrkr/api/README.md

-POST
+##POST
--insert a new user as a participant when user installed the app it immidiatelly asks him to sign in with google profile and insert new user in the database {
+-insert a new user as a participant
+when user installed the app it immidiatelly asks him to sign in with google profile and insert new user in the database
+{
-"email": email,  //string
+"email": email  //string
-"name": name  //string
 }
 Respond [header - 200]
 {
 "status": "ok"
 }
+OR Respond [header -401]
+{
+"status": "exist"
+}
 When user needs an exercise

-PUT
+##PUT
 -update exercises state